Updated: May 16

 CTS gathered all of the requirements from the management team and Board and applied the necessary structure and constraints on the project.
 CTS facilitated the RFP process and managed the project implementation by an integration partner on behalf of the client.

 A new system was installed, designed with a "mobile-first" approach, ensuring residents could use their phones or smartwatches as credentials to enter the building.

 Visitors now receive a link sent direct from the resident that once clicked, allows them access to only the resident's floor.

 Doors open automatically when a resident (with a smartphone/watch) approaches, reducing backups at entry points.

 Residents are now more secure as PINS are no longer used for deliveries.

 The condominium's management company observed this implementation closely as it was considered a pilot for other properties that also sought to improve access controls and leverage mobile credentials.

 Call boxes were no longer required and were eliminated.

-Stakeholders were pleased with the outcome of this project – property management feels much more in control of an environment that is much more safe and secure, resident frustrations and complaints to the Board are significantly reduced, and building management has reliable technology support from a partner they can trust: Community Technology Consultants.
+Stakeholders were pleased with the outcome of this project – property management feels much more in control of an environment that is much more safe and secure, resident frustrations and complaints to the Board are significantly reduced, and building management has reliable technology support from a partner they can trust: Community Technology Services.